nls1729/acme-code/donotdisturb-button@nls1729/README.txt

 Button is active and Busy State Timeout was enabled and the Always Radio Button was active at last session end.

-A timeout will start during the session:
+A timeout will start during the session if:

-If the user set the extension from Available to Busy with the Panel Button and the Busy State Timeout Feature is enabled.
+The user set the extension from Available to Busy with the Panel Button and the Busy State Timeout Feature is enabled a timeout.
 ----

-zip file: 2019-02-17 08:18:03 31d07bca060ffc3c7b2052e43ae8654318739f3d
+zip file: 2019-02-17 15:01:19 772bc27f588bfe4df39ed502efb12a5d7ea05c10